Guided Hiking Tours

 Travel independently to Broadway.
 Check into our lovely, classic English hotel.
 Meet your guides and group at 7:00 pm for an orientation, cocktails and dinner.

-Enjoy the first of our lovely ‘Cotswold Circular Walks’, the Stanton, Snowshill and the Edge loop walk.
+Enjoy the first of our lovely ‘Cotswold Circular Walks’, the Stanton, Snowshill and The Edge loop walk.
 This six-mile loop walk leads us between two of the most picturesque villages in the Cotswolds.
-We hike over hilltops, down valleys and through shaded woodlands.
-Our efforts are rewarded by some of the most splendid views in the country.
-Next we visit Snowshill Manor, a lovely National Trust manor house with gardens.
+We can also visit Snowshill Manor, a lovely National Trust manor house with gardens, if time permits.
 Return to our Broadway hotel.

 Distance: 6 miles.